-Nitrates begin to build at the end of your Nitrogen Cycle and as the nitrates begin to build they are providing a food source for the Diatoms.
-This is the main reason why Diatoms begin to appear several months into your aquariums’ life.
+Nitrates begin to build at the end of your Nitrogen Cycle and as the nitrates begin to build they are providing an additional food source for the Diatoms.
+This is the main reason why Diatoms begin to appear several months into your new aquariums’ life.

-Source Water is the water which comes into your home and most of the time it is absolutely full of heavy metals, and chemical elements you do not want in your aquarium!
+The water which comes into your home can absolutely full of heavy metals, and chemical elements you do not want in your aquarium!
 Especially in old, highly populated cities.

 How Long Do Brown Diatom Blooms Last In An Aquarium?